 Symptoms and Signs of Systemic Sclerosis

-The most common initial symptoms and signs of systemic sclerosis are Raynaud phenomenon and insidious swelling of the distal extremities with gradual thickening of the skin of the fingers.
+The most common initial symptoms and signs of systemic sclerosis are Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more and insidious swelling of the distal extremities with gradual thickening of the skin of the fingers.
 Polyarthralgia is also prominent.
-GI disturbances (eg, heartburn, dysphagia) or respiratory complaints (eg, dyspnea) are occasionally the first manifestations.
+Gastrointestinal disturbances (eg, heartburn, dysphagia) or respiratory complaints (eg, dyspnea) are occasionally the first manifestations.

 Skin and nail manifestations